Coronavirus screenings, masks, remote learning included in schools' reopen plans

 As schools across the country are facing the difficult decision of how to educate students during the coronavirus pandemic, many states are offering guidance on reopening in the fall.

-As of Wednesday, at least 40 states offered roadmaps outlining a successful reentry into the 2020-21 school year.
-The states without written guidance for the fall so far include Colorado, New York, Nebraska, Delaware, Idaho, Kansas, New Hampshire, Texas, Utah and Wyoming.
+As of Wednesday, at least 41 states offered roadmaps outlining a successful reentry into the 2020-21 school year.
+The states without written guidance for the fall so far include Colorado, New York, Nebraska, Delaware, Kansas, New Hampshire, Texas, Utah and Wyoming.

 COLLEGE REOPENING PLANS: WHICH INSTITUTIONS HAVE COMMITTED TO ONLINE LEARNING FOR FALL 2020?